Cesar-Urteaga/rnoaa/README.md

 Unit Testing
 ------------

 In order to increase the quality of the package, a [test suite](./tests/testthat) was carried out for each function using the `testthat` R package.
-I have added a [code coverage](https://en.wikipedia.org/wiki/Code_coverage) measure using [codecov](https://codecov.io).
+I have added a [code coverage](https://en.wikipedia.org/wiki/Code_coverage) measure to the package's repository using [codecov](https://codecov.io).

 Development Workflow
 --------------------